austinluong/justinluong.com/menu/people.md

           alt: A photo of Tonia
           style: right
       content: |
             Hello, my name is Tonia.
 I use they/them pronouns and I am the lab/field tech for the Luong Lab.
 I'm passionate about education, dancing and my favorite holiday is Halloween.
 I grew up not far from Humboldt in the Trinity Alps which is where I learned to love plants.
-Before moving to Arcata in August 2023, I graduated in 2022 from UC Santa Cruz with my BA in Environmentals Studies and Community Studies.
+Before moving to Arcata in August 2023, I graduated in 2022 from UC Santa Cruz with my BA in Environmental Studies and Community Studies.
 During my time there I worked with the Sustainability Office and I wrote my senior thesis on the importance of anti-racism in envrionmental non-profits.
 I love working with others and meeting new people so if you see me around, feel free to say hi!

     - title: "Gabriel Abundis (Lab Assistant and Undergrad Researcher)"
       image: